Panagiotis Retsos: Loan to Sheffield United

 On 1 February 2020, Retsos signed for Premier League club Sheffield United on loan from Bayer Leverkusen until the end of the 2019–20 season with an option to buy.
 The breakout of COVID-19 across the UK, however, which lead to the temporary suspension of football in England meant Retsos failed to make an appearance.
 Retsos declined an offer to extend his loan to comply with the extended Premier League season, returning to his parent club.

 Loan to Saint-Étienne

 On 4 October 2020, Retsos joined Saint-Étienne on loan with a purchase option of €6.5 million in the summer of 2021, becoming an obligation if he makes 20 appearances.
 On 25 October 2020, Retsos suffered a muscular injury at the beginning of the second half vs FC Metz, keeping him out for 2½ months.
 He returned on 6 January 2021 playing 90 minutes against PSG.
 However, three days later in the away match against Reims he went off injured at the end of the first half with another injury.
 Retsos did not appear again for the club.

 Hellas Verona

 On 25 January 2022, Retsos joined Hellas Verona on a free transfer signing an 18-month contract.

 Loan to Olympiacos

-On 31 August 2022, Retsos returned to Olympiacos.
+On 31 August 2022, Retsos returned to Olympiacos on loan.
+After only a few months, in December 2022 Olympiacos activated the purchase option and acquired Panagiotis Retsos through a transfer with a contract until 2025.
+On 29 May 2024, he won the Conference League with Olympiacos.
+He played for the entire duration of the match.
+Before the start of the 2024–25 season, Olympiacos proceeded with an extension of Retsos’ contract until 2028, along with an increase in the player’s earnings.
+He was also appointed captain of the team together with Giorgos Masouras.

+In the 2025–26 season, Retsos continues to be a key member of Olympiacos’ defense, wearing the captain’s armband in several matches and contributing significantly to the team’s strong performance both in the league and in European competitions.
+In December 2025, he suffered a strain to the adductor muscle, which kept him out for the remainder of the year, with the team choosing to protect him to ensure full recovery.